leenathomas01/Transition-Grammar-for-Reasoning-Systems/README.md

 This led to a simple question:

 > What if we modeled reasoning quality not by evaluating outputs, but by evaluating state transitions?

+Phase 1 answered: here is the grammar.
+Phase 2 answers: here is how to govern it.

 ---